alex-react/sparkboard-tools/README.md

 **Router** - Isomorphic router - a React mixin on the client, a standalone function on the server.

-**mergeFirebaseRules** - write Firebase rules in multiple files (use JSON, JavaScript, or CoffeeScript) and compile them using this tool.

 **utils**

 - **safeStringify** - eliminates script tags from code